-It’s wiser getting publicity on your own terms.
+It’s wiser to get publicity on your own terms.
 PRNEWS.io offers a Publicity package to meet your needs.
 Just choose the number of media publications you need and we will take care of the rest.

 How to Understand if Publicity is the Right Fit for You

 Companies pay for a high number of marketing activities such as advertising, SEO, publicity, and so on.
 Because of the high costs, these activities entail, it’s better to sort out your priorities and choose which activity is the most important to focus on currently.
 Advertising and PR in combination can achieve greater results than either one of these instruments separately.
 Publicity creates a positive image of a company while advertising tells customers about a particular product.
 Keep in mind, that each of these activities is focused on different goals.
 You can’t substitute one with another.

 Publicity is good for companies that create media space around a brand and work at their brand awareness.
 If you need your brand to be familiar to a vast audience, then you definitely need publications in the media.

 |Publicity is important for B2B companies with high average checks.
 In the case of these companies, both brand image and performance stability greatly impact decisions on collaboration.
 Publicity is also important for businesses that produce consumer goods.|

 If you don’t know what you are aiming for as a result then forget about publicity.